 With social distancing still in place it means another rare chance for me to be a seated groundling; the flipside is that, unlike the full-scale A Midsummer Night's Dream where there was enough enthusiasm from all sides to make up for empty spaces, here having both audience and cast reduced leaves the show feeling exposed.
 These shoestring Tiny Tour shows make a lot out of little, but it might be asking for miracles to get them to bring a half-empty Globe to its feet without any bells and whistles.
 It's an affable production that'll probably do better on tour or once the Globe is allowed to fill up again, but it's not quite got the oomph to counteract the difficult circumstances it's being staged in.

-As You Like It by William Shakespeare in a version by Lasha Bugadze is booking in repertory until the 11th of May at Shakespeare's Globe; no touring dates have been announced as of yet.
+As You Like It by William Shakespeare is booking in repertory until the 29th of August at Shakespeare's Globe; no touring dates have been announced as of yet.

 Running time: 1 hour 55 minutes straight through.